Maharashtra Assembly to convene next week: New MLAs to be sworn in

 Dalwai later told PTI he had a "positive discussion" with Raut, and that the Congress and NCP should work to keep the BJP out of power.

-Six Shiv Sena ministers on Wednesday attended a meeting over agrarian crisis in the state, called by Fadnavis here.
+Six Shiv Sena ministers on Wednesday attended a meeting over the agrarian crisis in the state, called by Fadnavis here.

 The BJP has also decided to initiate the procedure to select a new state unit president, Mungantiwar said, adding the present state unit chief Chandrakant Patil will remain in the next Cabinet.